terbium-lang/terbium/README.md

 - A language (compiler/interpreter) that catches bugs before runtime

 ### Static types?
-We want to enforce a static type system in Prion that isn't too restrictive:
+We want to enforce a static type system in Terbium that isn't too restrictive:

 - Optionally allow a variable to keep a constant type throughout its lifetime (`let`)
 - Default all types to the `auto` type (Type inference)
   - When a type cannot be inferred, use the `any` type unless explicitly disabled (`@pt:strict`)
 - Allow a robust type system (e.g. Generics)

-Prion designs static types like this so that while beginners don't have to learn Prion with the complexity of a type system, and gradually implement these types as they learn more about them.
+Terbium designs static types like this so that while beginners don't have to learn Prion with the complexity of a type system, and gradually implement these types as they learn more about them.

 ## Hello, world!